Le Guess Who?: Programs

-First Editions
+First editions

 Initially, the festival focused exclusively on bands from Canada.
 With the line-up of the third edition (2009) this tradition became less strict and bands from other countries also performed.
 In 2010, at the fourth edition, the premise of only Canadian avant-garde music was completely abandoned and the programmers began to focus on music from all over the world.
-The festival expanded by one day every year during the first years.
 In 2007 the festival lasted two days, three in 2008, four in 2009, five in 2010, again three days in 2011 and four days in the following years.

-The line ups of the first editions include:
+The line-ups included: